htoann/First-CSharp/README.md

-Handsome test, you have to confirm yourself and a calculator.
+Handsome test and a calculator.